 The deadline for applying for funding varies depending on the Scholarship.
 The two most common Scholarships are Ontario Graduate Scholarship (OGS) and Canada Graduate Scholarships (SSHRC).
 OGS are due November 15th and SSHRC are due December 1st.

-OGS Scholarship applications are to be submitted to The Institute of Criminology and Criminal Justice office.
-Note that student must have an A- average in each of the last two years of study.
-This is a change from previous years and will likely be the determining factor for deciding whether or not to apply.
+OGS Scholarship applications are to be submitted online.
+Students will be able to choose the department who they wish to have review their application – the Institute of Criminology and Criminal Justice or the department where they are planning to do their graduate studies.
+Note that students must have an A- average in each of the last two years of study.

 Canada Graduate Scholarship applications are completed and submitted online.